Locally Differentially Private Analysis of Graph Statistics

 \begin{definition} [$\epsilon$-edge LDP \cite{Qin_CCS17}] Let $\epsilon \in \nnreals$.
 For any $i \in [n]$, let $\calR_i$ with domain $\{0,1\}^n$ be a randomized algorithm of user $v_i$. $\calR_i$ provides \emph{$\epsilon$-edge LDP} if for any two neighbor lists $\bma_i, \bma'_i \in \{0,1\}^n$ that differ in one bit and any $S \subseteq \mathrm{Range}(\calR_i)$,

 \end{definition} Edge LDP in Definition~\ref{def:edge_LDP} protects a single bit in a neighbor list with privacy budget $\epsilon$.
-As with edge centralized DP, edge LDP can also be used to protect $k \in \nats$ bits in a neighbor list by using the composition theorem; i.e., $k$ bits in a neighbor list are protected with privacy budget $k\epsilon$.
+As with edge centralized DP, edge LDP can also be used to protect $k \in \nats$ bits in a neighbor list by using group privacy; i.e., $k$ bits in a neighbor list are protected with privacy budget $k\epsilon$.

 {\textbf{RR (Randomized Response).}}~~As a simple example of a randomized algorithm $\calR_i$ providing $\epsilon$-edge LDP, we explain Warner's RR (Randomized Response) \cite{Warner_JASA65} applied to a neighbor list, which is called the randomized neighbor list in \cite{Qin_CCS17}.